Make a Personal Commitment to End Texting While Driving

 A 2013 National Highway Traffic Safety Administration survey finds 660,000 drivers are using their cell phones at any given daylight moment in America.
 The numbers decrease during nighttime hours, but the volume of people typing or reading from the cell phones while driving is alarming.

 What can we do to stop texting and driving?
 AT&T and the NHTSA suggest making a personal commitment to yourself and then inform your family and friends of your commitment.
 Encourage your loved ones to join your commitment.
 Let as many people possible know that NO TEXT IS WORTH A SINGLE LIFE.

-If you or someone you love has been injured in a car accident, take action quickly and contact Carlson & Burnett to set up a free consultation with Rich Hitz.
+If you or someone you love has been injured in a car accident, take action quickly and contact Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.